OmegaAOL/cerulean/README.md

 it should theoretically still work as of Visual Studio 2022.
 If you are unable to build Cerulean:

-- FIRST, redownload the source code (get rid of messed up options from newer Visual Studios reading the solution), enable .NET Framework 2.0 in Windows Features, and download Visual Studio 2010 Express (free) or Professional (paid, or sail the sea), and make sure NET Framework 2.0 is selected in VS2010 Cerulean Project Settings.
+- FIRST, redownload the source code (get rid of messed up options from newer Visual Studios reading the solution), enable .NET Framework 2.0 in Windows Features, download Visual Studio 2010 Express (free) or Professional (paid, or sail the sea), and make sure NET Framework 2.0 is selected in VS2010 Cerulean Project Settings.
 - SECOND, if and ONLY IF you've tried the above and it still doesn't work, file an issue.

 Curl and libcurl are built using Microsoft Visual Studio 2005 (Microsoft VC++ 8)